DD to broadcast weather forecast of Indian cities in Pakistan occupied Kashmir

 New Delhi, May 08: DD News and All India Radio will telecast and broadcast weather reports and temperatures of Indian towns and cities, including Mirpur, Muzaffarabad and Gilgit in their prime time news bulletins.

 Secretary, Information and Broadcasting, Amit Khare said that this would come into immediate effect.
 The bulletin will be telecast at 8.55 am and 8.55 pm.
-This comes after the IMD started including Gilgit-Baltistan and Muzaffarbad, which is part of Pakistan occupied Kashmir.
+This comes after the IMD started including Gilgit-Baltistan and Muzaffarabad, which is part of Pakistan occupied Kashmir.

 Two Lashkar operatives from PoK charged by NIA